AkashhDeep-Singla/ExploreHub/README.md

 # ExploreHub
-This repository was created for the purpose of exploring GitHub and learning about its various features.
+This repository was created for the purpose of exploring GitHub and learning about its various features.<br>
+Author - Akashdeep Singla